ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 Altman, J., P. Fibich, J. Dolezal, and T. Aakala.
 2014.
 TRADER: A package for tree ring analysis of disturbance events in r.
 Dendrochronologia 32:107–112.

+Black, B. A., and M. D. Abrams.
+2003.
+Use of boundary-line growth patterns as a basis for dendroecological release criteria.
+Ecological Applications 13:1733–1749.

 Camarero, J. J., C. Bigler, J. C. Linares, and E. Gil-Pelegrín.
 2011.
 Synergistic effects of past historical logging and drought on the decline of pyrenean silver fir forests.
 Forest Ecology and Management 262:759–769.

 Cook, E., and L. Kairukstis.
 1990.
 Methods of dendrochronology: Applications in the environmental sciences.
 Kluwer Academic, Doredrecht.

 Dorado-Liñán, I., I. Cañellas, M. Valbuena-Carabaña, L. Gil, and G. Gea-Izquierdo.
 2017.
 Coexistence in the mediterranean-temperate transitional border: Multi-century dynamics of a mixed old-growth forest under global change.
 Dendrochronologia 44:48–57.

+Fraver, S., and A. S. White.
+2005.
+Identifying growth releases in dendrochronological studies of forest disturbance.
+Canadian Journal of Forest Research 35:1648–1656.

 Gea-Izquierdo, G., and I. Cañellas.
 2014.
 Local climate forces instability in long-term productivity of a mediterranean oak along climatic gradients.
 Ecosystems 17:228–241.